Skip to main content

 User properties

-You can use user properties to personalize experiences in bot conversations and Engage campaigns.
+You can use user properties to personalize experiences in AI-agent conversations and Engage campaigns.
 They also help with user analytics in Insights.
 Standard user properties like name, email address, and location are available by default.
 Additionally, you can create custom user properties if needed.

 Create a Variable